-Course requirements are grouped into distributional categories to reflect the various focuses of the profession, particularly the emphases on composition and rhetoric, creative writing, and cultural studies and theory.
+Course requirements are grouped into distributional categories to reflect the various focuses of the profession, particularly the emphases on literature composition and rhetoric, creative writing, and cultural studies and theory.
 The number of units required for the MA is 30, not including the courses necessary to satisfy the program's language requirement.
-In addition to coursework requirements, students must complete a project and portfolio as specified below.
+In addition to coursework requirements, students must complete a project as specified below.

 - Language, Composition and Rhetoric

 The M.A. in English 30-unit Course of Study requires the following:

 ENGL 500 Introduction to Graduate Studies (to be taken during the first year)

 1 course each from three of the four categories listed above

 ENGL 595 Project Writing course (to be taken during the final semester)